thunderheadone/one-sdk-ios/README.md

 ```

 *Note:*
-- Use this function only to store the push token in Thunderhead ONE or Salesforce Interaction Studio if you haven't enabled push notification support.
+- If you haven't enabled push notification support, you can use this function to programmatically store the push token in Thunderhead ONE or Salesforce Interaction Studio.

 ### Send a location object